2025 Conference USA baseball tournament

-The 2025 Conference USA baseball tournament will be held from May 21 through 25 at Liberty Baseball Stadium in Lynchburg, Virginia.
-The top eight regular season finishers of the conference's ten teams will meet in the double-elimination tournament, and will be split into two double elimination brackets of 4 teams each, before playing a single elimination championship game.
-This will be the same format as 2024.
+The 2025 Conference USA baseball tournament was held from May 21 through 25 at Liberty Baseball Stadium in Lynchburg, Virginia.
+The top eight regular season finishers of the conference's ten teams met in the double-elimination tournament, and were split into two double elimination brackets of 4 teams each, before playing a single elimination championship game.
+This was the same format as 2024.

 Seeding and format

-The top eight finishers of the league's ten teams qualify for the double-elimination tournament.
+The top eight finishers of the league's ten teams qualified for the double-elimination tournament.
 Teams are seeded based on conference winning percentage, with the first tiebreaker being head-to-head record.